-The leadership of the Liberian Swedish Association, LSA wishes all Liberians residing in Sweden, Liberia, and across the World a Happy Flag Day!
+The leadership of the Liberian Swedish Association, LSA, extends warm wishes to all Liberians residing in Sweden, Liberia, and around the world on this joyous occasion of Flag Day!

-Like the American flag, the Liberian Flag was designed by a committee of seven women, led by Susannah Elizabeth Lewis.
-The Liberian flag is modeled after and resembles the American flag because Liberia was founded, colonized, established, and controlled by free people of color and formerly enslaved black people from the United States and the Caribbean with the help and support of both the United States government and the ACS.
+The Liberian Flag, unveiled on August 24, 1847, was meticulously designed by a committee of seven women, led by Susannah Elizabeth Lewis.
+Bearing similarities to the American flag, it reflects Liberia's origins as a colony founded by free people of color and formerly enslaved individuals from the United States and the Caribbean, with support from the U.S. government and the ACS.

-The flag as depicted above, includes a single star, sometimes called the 'Lone Star’ representing the first independent republic in Africa; the eleven stripes signify the eleven signatories of the Liberian Declaration of Independence; the red and white colors symbolize courage and moral excellence; and the blue square represents the African continent.
+The flag's design is rich with symbolism: the single star, known as the 'Lone Star,' represents Africa's first independent republic; the eleven stripes symbolize the signatories of Liberia's Declaration of Independence; the colors red and white embody courage and moral excellence; and the blue square represents the African continent itself.

 Each year, on August 24th, Liberians at home and abroad celebrate Flag Day, commemorating the unveiling of their national emblem.
 Beyond being a mere flag, it serves as a powerful reminder of Liberia's journey—a testament to the resilience, courage, and determination of formerly enslaved individuals who found freedom and a place to call home.